MusicOntario is a division of the Canadian Independent Music Association (CIMA) and is based out of its offices in Toronto, ON.

 Stuart Johnston is President of CIMA (Canadian Independent Music Association and its subdivision MusicOntario), made up of 240 companies (which employ more than 2400 people and represent more than 6,000 artists) belonging to Canada’s music business.
 He is also a member of three agencies which process copyrights and licenses, and of the advisory council of the Canadian Conference of the Arts.
 CIMA’s mandate is to develop and advocate policies and services that support a strong, economically stable Canadian independent music and recording industry, ensuring the long-term development of the sector and raising the profile of Canadian independent music both in Canada and internationally.

-Sam Rayner joined CIMA/MusicOntario this November, as the Membership Services Coordinator.
-Raised in the East Coast, he has been in the music scene for over six years as an artist and industry professional.
-He moved to Toronto in 2014 in pursuit of more experience and later began working for True North Records, specializing in Digital Assets and A&R. Sam is excited to immerse himself in the work of both Canadian music associations.
+Raised in the East Coast, Sam Rayner has been in the music scene for over eight years as an artist and industry professional.
+He moved to Toronto in pursuit of more experience and later began working for True North Records, concentrating in Digital Assets and A&R. Sam joined the CIMA & MusicOntario team in 2016 as Membership Services Coordinator where he oversees day-to-day membership relations, Sam also serves as FACTOR’s Regional Educational Coordinator (REC).